jasonsutter87/veilchain/OVERVIEW.md

 VeilChain is a **Merkle tree ledger service** that provides:
 - **Append-only storage**: Data can never be modified or deleted
 - **Cryptographic proofs**: Anyone can verify any entry exists
-- **Public roots**: Publish root hashes externally for ultimate trust
+- **Exportable roots**: Take your root hash and timestamp it however you want
 - **No blockchain**: No tokens, no mining, no consensus overhead

 ---